Always try to use the accelerator smoothly and steadily: this will

 Using cruise control, if it’s fitted on your vehicle, can help to save fuel because it keeps your speed steady.
 Only use cruise control if you can travel at a steady speed for a long period; for example, on a clear motorway.
 Check your vehicle handbook for details on how to use cruise control.

 Speed limiters are fitted to goods vehicles with a maximum laden weight of more than 3.5 tonnes to prevent them going faster than 56 mph.
 If you’re driving a vehicle with a speed limiter, you’ll need to plan well ahead before overtaking and be aware of the effects of the limiter on your vehicle.

 Using the gears

-Large goods vehicles (LGVs) can have between 5 and 16 gears depending on their size and the type of transmission (manual, semi-automatic or automatic).
-If you’re driving a manual or semi-automatic LGV, the speed at which you’ll be travelling when you’ll need to change from one gear to another will vary depending on the number of gears in the vehicle and how they’re configured.
+Heavy goods vehicles (HGVs) can have between 5 and 16 gears depending on their size and the type of transmission (manual, semi-automatic or automatic).
+If you’re driving a manual or semi-automatic HGV, the speed at which you’ll be travelling when you’ll need to change from one gear to another will vary depending on the number of gears in the vehicle and how they’re configured.